spdx/spdx-3-serialization-prototype-playground/jsonld/GETTING_STARTED.md

-If you look back at the [Person][Class_Person] we just created, you'll notice that its [creationInfo][Property_creationInfo] property has the string value that matches the `id` of this object; this is how objects are linked together by reference in SPDX.
+If you look back at the [Person][Class_Person] we just created, you'll notice that its [creationInfo][Property_creationInfo] property has the string value that matches the `@id` of this object; this is how objects are linked together by reference in SPDX.

 Next, we need to specify which version of the SPDX spec that elements linking